-Description of the characteristic scent and taste of a wine as part of a wine address, Nutmeg is derived from the Latin term "nux muscata", which means "musk-fragrant nut".
-Nevertheless, the Muskatton must not with the Moschuston and not with the often Muskatellerorten zugeordneten traubigem Sound be confused.
-The 8 to 10 cm long nutmeg is the seed kernel of the fruits of the nutmeg tree.
-The pear-shaped, ocher-yellow to orange-colored fruits contain about 2 cm large, roundish seeds that are surrounded by a red-colored fleshy seed coat.
+Description for the characteristic fragrance and taste of a wine in the context of a wine address, Nutmeg is derived from the Latin term "nux muscata", which means "nut smelling like musk".
+Nevertheless, the musk tone must not go with that Moschuston and also not associated with the often muscat varieties traubigem Tone to be confused.
+The 8 to 10 cm long nutmeg is the seed core of the fruits of the nutmeg tree.
+The pear-shaped, ocher-yellow to orange-colored fruits contain around 2 cm large, rounded seeds, which are surrounded by a red-colored fleshy seed coat.
 The core of the seed is used both as a spice and as a drug.
-Colloquially, the seed is called nutmeg or nutmeg and the seed coat is mace (mace).
+Colloquially, the seed is called nutmeg or nutmeg and the seed coat is called mace (Macis).

-The flavors of the seed are responsible for the Muskatton.
-That's among other things terpenes (Monoterpene alcohols), borneol and eugenol, A Muskatton show especially wines Muscatel varieties. new varieties with a musketeller parent, as well as various bouquet places on.
-Most grape varieties with "muscat" in the name contain Musketeller genes and thus have a more or less pronounced Muskatton on.
-For the most part have this property white wines, but there are also some red wines such as Agni.
+The aromas of the seed kernel are responsible for the musky tone.
+These are, among other things terpenes (Monoterpene alcohols), borneol and eugenol, A muscat tone is primarily identified by wines Muscatel varieties. new varieties with a musket plate parent, as well as various bouquet places on.
+Most grape varieties with "muscat" (muscat) in the name contain musketeller genes and thus have a more or less pronounced muscat tone.
+For the most part, white wine varieties have this property, but there are also some red wine varieties such as Agni.
 Aleatico.
 Muskat-Trollinger.
 Rosenmuskateller and Wildmuskat,

 Left picture: Köhler's medicinal plants, public domain, link